netneg/freecheapstuffuk/README.md

 * [Train travel split ticketing](https://book.splitticketing.com/) and also [TrainSplit](https://trainsplit.com/) - suggested by u/espardale
 * [Find the cheapest petrol station near to you](https://www.petrolprices.com/)
+* [ParkFree](https://www.parkfree.co.uk/) - free parking spots across the UK.
 * [Parkopedia - locate the cheapest parking in your destination](https://www.parkopedia.com/)
 * [MegaBus](https://uk.megabus.com/) not as many destinations as a train but A LOT cheaper.
 When I travel to see my parents it would cost £119 on the train.
 MegaBus plus a connecting train ticket costs £19
 * [LiftShare for sharing or getting lifts.
 One-offs and regular](https://liftshare.com/uk)
 * [CarShare same sort of thing as LiftShare, has section for Festivals](https://gocarshare.com/)
+* [WheelsToWork SouthWest](https://www.wheels2worksouthwest.org) and [WheelsToWork Derbyshire](https://www.wheelstowork.org) - provide low cost rental of mopeds/scooters to help young people travel to work if there aren't many jobs in their immediate area.
+The schemes pay for your basic training so that you get on the road asap.
+Suggested by u/Little-Comfortable26

 ---